Ken Sutherland: Murals

-When not working on a music project Sutherland enjoyed the opportunity to create and install murals for both commercial businesses and residences.
+When not working on a music project, Sutherland enjoyed the opportunity to create and install murals for both commercial businesses and residences.
 His work can be seen in Dallas and Fort Worth, Texas, where in 2003 he and his team painted the largest piece of outdoor public art in North Texas entitled “A Community In Harmony.”.

 Update

-Ken Sutherland passed away in March 2019 due to complications of Parkinson's Disease.
+Ken Sutherland died in March 2019 due to complications of Parkinson's disease.